sujan300/BMI/README.md

 ## Features

-- We can save Our Bmi
+- It can save Our Bmi
 - Send Email on Our register email
 - Full Authentication of Django
-- Cross platform
+- BMI calculation
+- Give Suggestion etc ..